pdsink/pdsink/docs/README.md

 ### Device Policy Manager

 The USB PD specification does not provide any information about the DPM architecture.
-We provide a simple DPM, suitable for basic operation:
+We provide a simple DPM suitable for basic operation:

-- Automatic PD profile selection, based on desired voltage and current.
+- Automatic PD profile selection, based on the desired voltage and current.

 You may wish to modify the DPM for:
 - Advanced PD profile selection strategies